-By Randy S. Margulis | Published January 29, 2024 | Posted in Family Law | Tagged Tags: commingling, equitable distribution, marital property, prenuptial agreements | Comments Off on Defining Separate vs. Marital Property in Equitable Distribution
+By Randy S. Margulis | Published May 20, 2026 | Posted in Divorce | Tagged Tags: Divorce, equitable distribution, marital property | Comments Off on Who Gets the Family Home in a New York Divorce?

 Equitable distribution is the legal framework used to divide property during a divorce in New York.
 Only property that is deemed marital in nature is subject to division.
 Generally, marital property includes assets and debts acquired by either spouse or both during the marriage.
 Separate property consists of assets acquired before the marriage or after Read More